-Other formatting instructions, as well as for instructions on preparing tables, figures, references, metrics, and abstracts, appear in the Manual.
+- Additional formatting instructions, as well as instructions on preparing tables, figures, references, metrics, and abstracts, appear in the Manual.

 The manuscripts of this journal will be published on a 10 - 15 pages long.
 Please consider this in your manuscript prior to submitting the articles.
 The preferred language is English.